wo3kie/cxxDojo/README.md

 Implement a function to make secure connection with https server.
 Use can use Bing Web Search API as a use case.

 **62. countBits.cpp**
 Implement a program to count 1 bits in a number.
 Can you use constexpr to do it?

+**63. reverseWords.cpp**
+Implement a program to reverse words in a given sentence.